 The Shrine provided a place where families could remember loved ones.
 It also represented the courage of the men, women and children who remained at home and laboured in support of national defence in wartime.

 The design for the Shrine was selected by competition among Australian artists and architects.
-Eighty-three designs were submitted, and the winning design was by two Melbourne returned-soldier architects, Philip Hudson and James Wardrop.
+83 designs were submitted, and the winning design was by 2 Melbourne returned-soldier architects, Philip Hudson and James Wardrop.

 The inspiration for the external outline came from one of the Seven Wonders of the Ancient World — the mausoleum at Halicarnassus to King Mausolus of Caria, in South West Asia Minor.